 The first is a former Air Force One used by Presidents Kennedy and Johnson, a propeller-driven VC-118.
 The second is one of the first jet aircraft assigned to the presidential fleet, a VC-137.
 This aircraft, one of three purchased together near the end of the Eisenhower administration, is an off-the-shelf Boeing 707 outfitted as an executive transport.
 The USAF designated these three aircraft VC-137As.
 Shortly after entering service they were upgraded to VC-137Bs by the addition of more powerful engines.
 These three aircraft were known as SAM (Special Air Mission) 970, 971, and 972.

-SAM 970 was the first jet Air Force One.
-It’s sister ship, SAM 971, is the one on display at our museum.
+SAM 970 became the first jet Air Force One, used by both Presidents Eisenhower and Kennedy.
+Its sister ship, SAM 971, is the one on display at our museum.
 It was a backup, never carrying a sitting president and thus never an Air Force One.
 It did, however, become famous as Freedom One, the airplane that brought the American hostages home from Iran in 1981.

-Earlier presidential aircraft were, of course, propeller-driven: FDR’s Sacred Cow, Truman’s Independence, Eisenhower’s two Columbines.
+Earlier presidential aircraft were, of course, piston- and prop-driven: FDR’s Sacred Cow, Truman’s Independence, Eisenhower’s two Columbines.
 Roosevelt’s plane was a VC-54, the military version of the Douglas DC-4 airliner; Truman’s was a VC-118 like ours (the one used by Kennedy), the military version of the Douglas DC-6; Eisenhower’s Columbines were VC-121s, Lockheed Super Constellations.

 Most people, when they remember JFK going places on Air Force One, picture him and Jackie emerging from a blue and white Boeing 707.
 True, his primary Air Force Ones were 707s.
 The first was SAM 970, the VC-137B; the second, added to the fleet in 1962, was SAM 26000, a VC-137C (an improved version of the 707 with longer range).
 Our old prop VC-118A Liftmaster shared the presidential hangar with the jets, however, and it was JFK’s Air Force One on many occasions, notably for trips home to Hyannisport.
-LBJ frequently used it for flights to his ranch in Texas.
+LBJ frequently used it for flights to Austin, near his Texas ranch.
 Both destinations had short runways, unsuitable for the jets.

-According to Pima Air & Space Museum lore (confirmed by Wikipedia), Kennedy thought Eisenhower’s orange-nosed 707s looked too imperial.
-He put Jackie in charge of coming up with something both presidential and subtle; she in turn hired Raymond Lowey (the famous industrial designer), who worked with her to come up with the paint scheme still used today: polished aluminum on the wings and lower fuselage with slate blue under the nose and on the engine nacelles; a gold stripe below the cabin windows; a darker shade of blue (cyan) above the cockpit, down the middle of the fuselage, and on the tail; white on top of the fuselage; presidential seals on both sides of the nose.
-This paint scheme was first used on SAM 26000, the VC-137C aircraft purchased in 1962.
-The older prop-driven VC-118A, the one on display at our museum, was later repainted in the new scheme.
+According to Pima Air & Space Museum lore (partially confirmed by Wikipedia and other sources), Kennedy thought Eisenhower’s red-nosed 707s looked too imperial.
+He put Jackie in charge of coming up with something both presidential and subtle; she in turn hired Raymond Loewy (the famous industrial designer), who worked with the first family to come up with the paint scheme still used today: polished aluminum on the wings and lower fuselage with slate blue under the nose and on the engine nacelles; a gold stripe below the cabin windows; a darker shade of blue (cyan) above the cockpit, down the middle of the fuselage, and on the tail; white on top of the fuselage; presidential seals on both sides of the nose.
+This paint scheme was first used on SAM 26000, the VC-137C aircraft delivered in 1962.
+The older prop-driven VC-118A, the one on display at our museum, along with other presidential fleet aircraft, was later repainted in the new scheme.

 Other aircraft assigned to the presidential fleet but not primarily used as Air Force Ones (aircraft used to transport the vice president and other high-ranking American officials) wear a slightly different paint scheme, the same one used on Pima Air & Space Museum’s Freedom One VC-137B: silver on the bottom with cyan toward the nose, a gold stripe below the cabin windows, white on top, no presidential seals.
 Presidents, I should note, sometimes use these aircraft as Air Force Ones when the primary aircraft are not available, or if another type of aircraft is more suitable for destination airports.